-With the rise in popularity of cannabis derived products, we reviewed the evidence to answer the question: is CBD and weed safe in pregnancy or breastfeeding?
+With the rise in popularity of cannabis derived products, we reviewed the evidence discuss cannabis and pregnancy and whether or not it is safe for expecting mothers and their children.

 Cannabis 101